Dermot Desmond: Glackin report

-In 1991, a company law inspector, solicitor John Glackin, was appointed by the then Government to investigate complicated dealings involving Mr Desmond and the purchase and sale of the former Johnston Mooney and O'Brien site in Ballsbridge, Dublin.
-While Mr Desmond represented himself as an intermediary in the sale, Glackin's report said Mr Desmond, businessman JP McManus and John Magnier were beneficiaries of the sale.
-Mr Desmond strenuously disputed Glackin's findings.
+In 1991, a company law inspector, solicitor John Glackin, was appointed by the then Government to investigate complicated dealings involving Desmond and the purchase and sale of the former Johnston Mooney & O'Brien site in Ballsbridge, Dublin.
+While Desmond represented himself as an intermediary in the sale, Glackin's report said Desmond, businessman JP McManus and John Magnier were beneficiaries of the sale.
+Desmond strenuously disputed Glackin's findings.
 According to the Glackin Report, Hoddle Investments (the vehicle through which the deal was handled) executed two contracts with Telecom Éireann for the sale of the Johnston Mooney & O'Brien site for an aggregate price of £9.4 million, on 7 May 1990.
 The proceeds of the sale were lodged to an NCB account.

 According to the Moriarty Tribunal report, the next day, on 8 May 1990, £206,613.57 was withdrawn from one NCB account, converted into sterling £200,000 and transferred to the Aurum Nominees No.6 account at NCB (proxied to an offshore Ansbacher Cayman account) held for the benefit of then Taoiseach, Charles Haughey.
 Aurum Nominees Limited was a company established by NCB for the benefit of its clients, and used at the time by several of the beneficiaries to the deal, including JP McManus, Lochlann Quinn and Martin Naughton.
-Mr Quinn and Mr Naughton were owed money by Mr Desmond and he used the proceeds of the sale to pay off his debt to them, according to the report.
+Quinn and Naughton were owed money by Desmond and he used the proceeds of the sale to pay off his debt to them, according to the report.

 Flood Tribunal

 Desmond gave evidence relating to the Century Radio module of the Flood Tribunal.
-He said he had given former Fianna Fáil press secretary PJ Mara a loan of £46,000 between 1986 and 1989, as Mr Mara claimed he had run into financial difficulties.
-He said he made the payments by cheque.
+He stated he had given former Fianna Fáil press secretary PJ Mara a loan of £46,000 between 1986 and 1989, as Mara said he had run into financial difficulties.
+Desmond said he made the payments by cheque.

 Moriarty Tribunal

-The Moriarty Tribunal found that Mr Desmond made substantial payments to Taoiseach Charles Haughey.
-In September 1994 Mr Desmond made a payment of £100,000 sterling to Mr Haughey and in October 1996 he made a payment of £25,000 sterling.
-While Mr Desmond claims these payments to be loans, repayable by Mr Haughey, the Tribunal did not accept this explanation.
-Ultimately Mr Haughey was forced to settle with the Revenue Commissioners, as it appears he had failed to declare the payments from Mr Desmond.
+The Moriarty Tribunal found that Desmond made substantial payments to Taoiseach Charles Haughey.
+In September 1994, Desmond made a payment of £100,000 sterling to Haughey and in October 1996 he made a payment of £25,000 sterling.
+While Desmond claims these payments to be loans, repayable by Haughey, the Tribunal did not accept this explanation.
+Ultimately Haughey was forced to settle with the Revenue Commissioners, as it appears he had failed to declare the payments from Desmond.